eramos/arduino-co2-detector/README.md

 ## Usage

 1. Wire the components to the board
-2. Now you need to leave the board ON for 24/48h outside.
+2. Now you need to leave the board ON for 24/48h.
 It doesn't need to have the program uploaded.
 This step is needed for the MQ135 module to be heated
 3. Open arduino's IDE
 4. Edit arduino-co2-detector.ino and set CALIBRATE_MODE to true
 5. Upload the program with arduino's IDE